/

 They keep it lean, but there are still a few useful add-ons.

 • Total Home Wi-Fi: If one router is not enough, you can extend coverage with extra mesh-style kit.
-Useful for larger houses or awkward layouts.
+TalkTalk’s small print says this add-on is available on the Openreach footprint and includes support to help eligible homes reach its coverage promise.

-• HomeSafe: Built-in online security is included on current deals, which is handy if you want network-level filtering and a basic layer of parental control.
+• HomeSafe: Built-in online security is included on current advertised broadband deals, which is handy if you want network-level filtering and a basic layer of parental control.

 The Trade-Offs